owlbarn/owl/README.md

 git clone git@github.com:ryanrhymes/owl.git
 ```

 Then you need to install all the dependencies.
-Owl depends on gsl, ctypes, plplot, and several other modules.
+Owl depends on gsl, lacaml, ctypes, plplot, and several other modules.
 Check the `_oasis` file in the `owl` folder to find out the complete list of required modules.

 Next, you can compile and install the module with the following command.